vitejs/vite/docs/guide/api-plugin.md

 - `vite-plugin-react-` prefix for React Plugins
 - `vite-plugin-svelte-` prefix for Svelte Plugins

-Rollup recommends prefixing the module ID for 'virtual modules' (e.g. for helper functions) with `\0`.
-This prevents other plugins from trying to process it.
-But this convention for paths isn't browser-friendly.

-Vite convention for virtual modules is to prefix the path with `virtual:`.
+Vite convention for virtual modules is to prefix the use facing path with `virtual:`.
 If possible the plugin name should be used as a namespace to avoid collisions with other plugins in the ecosystem.
 For example, a `vite-plugin-posts` could ask users to import a `virtual:posts` or `virtual:posts/helpers` virtual modules to get build time information.
+Internally, plugins that use virtual modules should prefix the module ID with `\0` while resolving the id, a convention from the rollup ecosystem.
+This prevents other plugins from trying to process the id (like node resolution), and core features like sourcemaps can use this info to differentiate between virtual modules and regular files. `\0` is not a permitted char in import URLs so we have to replace them during import analysis.
+A `\0{id}` virtual id ends up encoded as `/@id/__x00__{id}` during dev in the browser.
+The id will be decoded back before entering the plugins pipeline, so this is not seen by plugins hooks code.

 ## Plugins config